Do I need a Lawyer?

 Is there a time when it’s wise to use a lawyer?

-• Savvy parents just touch base with a lawyer at the ‘end point’ – to briefly check Financial and Parenting Agreements are fair, equitable, child-focussed and meet legal requirements, and to finalise documents.
+• Savvy parents just touch base with a lawyer once they’ve worked through things, using family separation consultants or a mediator.
+The lawyer then checks their Financial and Parenting Agreements are fair, equitable, child-focussed and meet legal requirements, and finalises documents.

 • In certain situations parents do need to access further legal processes.
 We help you work out if you need legal representation.